Engineering Campus Visits

 The best way to learn about UA’s College of Engineering is to see it firsthand.

-Due to increased safety measures because of COVID-19, we are currently not able to host in-person faculty meetings or opportunities for visiting prospective students to sit-in on an undergraduate class.
-We are able to offer virtual options to meet with College of Engineering faculty.
+We are currently hosting limited in-person opportunities to meet with faculty during your visit with the College of Engineering.
+Due to increased safety measures because of COVID-19, we are currently not able to host opportunities for visiting prospective students to sit-in on an undergraduate class.
 Additional information on our virtual College of Engineering faculty visit opportunities can be found on our Plan A Visit Form.

 The College of Engineering works closely with UA’s campus partners and will schedule your visit based on your unique interests.
 If you are interested in other aspects about UA, such as Honors College, other colleges – or even the Million Dollar Band, please let us know in the comments section of the Plan A Visit Form.
 There is no need to submit multiple visit requests with different colleges or departments.